ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 In this blogpost, **I'll talk about my personal framework** based on these pillars, and how they guide my decisions&mdash; both in career and life.
-I am aware that this may not work for everyone, but I hope that it resonates to you in some way.
+I am aware that this may not work for everyone, but I hope that it resonates with you in some way.

 * [The three pillars](#the-three-pillars)